Instructor in Human Development

 Ph.D., 2011, Miami University (Oxford, OH)

-Ed Shriver, a social psychologist, is interested in how we perceive and remember other people's faces and how these processes are influenced by our stereotypes about different groups.
-His research focuses on the social cognitive processes that underlie the cross-race recognition deficit, a general tendency to have difficulty recognizing faces of a race other than one's own.
+Most recently, Ed has been collaborating with Francis (Lee) Stevens, also Wheelock faculty, on a project about how shame perpetuates implicit racial bias.
+He is also interested in how face processing and recognition is influenced by group membership and stereotyping.
+This work focuses on the social cognitive processes that underlie the cross-race recognition deficit, a general tendency to have difficulty recognizing faces of a race other than one's own.
 Recognition deficits involving members of other groups (such as those of another race) can be especially problematic in the legal context where someone might be wrongfully convicted as a result of eyewitness misidentification.